 Former refugee Juvenal says education is the key to life

-Today he is a long-serving employee at Suncorp and he and wife Odette are doting parents to daughter Michelle and son Jarvis.
-Juvenal also carries the best interests of other young people among South East Queensland’s significant Burundi community.
+Today, he is a long-serving employee at Suncorp and he and wife Odette are doting parents to daughters Michelle, Gabrielle and son Jarvis.
+Juvenal also carries the best interests of other young people among South East Queensland’s significant Burundi community through his volunteer work.

-Juvenal still has cause to ponder the impact of the Griffith Futures Scholarships, likening their support as a planted seed that grows and bears fruit in a never-ending cycle ... and in a shared, positive impact.
+Juvenal still thinks about his Griffith Futures Scholarship, likening its support as a planted seed that grows and bears fruit in a never-ending cycle of giving.

 “I will always be grateful for my scholarship and today, I try to repay that generosity by helping others in any way I can.

 “I want to ease the struggle of others, as my struggle was eased.”